xertSuns1/braiins/open/hw/zynq-io-am1-s9/README.md

 | 80-111  | midstate 2 (only for 4 midstates work)       |
 | 112-143 | midstate 3 (only for 4 midstates work)       |

 Extended work ID can be up to 16 bits.
-Lower 1 - 2 bits have to be 0 depending whether submitting work that contains 1, 2, or 4 midstates resp.
+Lower 1 - 2 bits have to be 0 depending whether submitting work that contains 2 or 4 midstates.
 Words in midstates are in reverse order `State[7]..State[0]`.
-However, unlike **BM1387** specification words don't have to be in big endian, IP core performs the ordering change on its own.
 Extended work ID allows pairing of assigned mining work with a result, currently, there are 7 bits available for the work ID send into ASICs.
 The work's IDs have to be assigned with a gap of # midstates (e.g. 0, 4, 8, 12 for 4 midstates, 0, 2, 4, ... for 2 midstates).
 The reason is that the chip communicates the midstate index via `work_id`.

 Register is 32-bit width and it is write-only.
 Register must be written only by 32b words because each write access increments pointer in the buffer.